KevinWatersTR/JupyterCloud/README.md

 <p>So that these notebooks can operate in any environment, an Authentication notebook is made available to easily authenticate to your tenancy and stay authenticated for as long as you like.
 See the OCI_Auth_Multi_Factor notebook for furhter details.</p>

 ### Bastion
-<p>For security, company's that use the Cloud environments will not allow direct access to Virtual Machines to developers, admins, etc..
+>For security, company's that use the Cloud environments will not allow direct access to Virtual Machines to developers, admins, etc..
-Instead they provide Bastion Services for access to VM's.
-This is good practice, however, it forces users to go through a process to obtain time limited tokens for access.
-For users who must access frequently, such as developer, the process can become cumbersome and tedious.
+>Instead they provide Bastion Services for access to VM's.
+This is good practice, however, it forces users to go through a process to obtain time limited tokens for access. >For users who must access frequently, such as developer, the process can become cumbersome and tedious.
-The requested notebook will facilitate the process by using the Python SDK to create a Bastion Session and an 'ssh' connection string from which to copy, then paste to your favorite terminal access tool like MobaXterm.</p>
+>The requested notebook will facilitate the process by using the Python SDK to create a Bastion Session and an 'ssh' connection string from which to copy, then paste to >your favorite terminal access tool like MobaXterm.

 <!-- CONTRIBUTING -->